wdonahoe/fluxes/README.md

 2) Double click on the "LGR_fluxes.tar.gz" icon and click "Extract."

-This will extract LGR_fluxes, LGR_fluxes.R and README.md into a folder "LGR_fluxes."
+This will extract LGR_fluxes, LGR_fluxes.R, README.md, and LICENSE into a folder "LGR_fluxes-1.0."

-On Windows, download and use 7-zip (http://www.7-zip.org/) to unpack the .tar file.
+On Windows,
 ------------------------------------

-For a basic introduction to using the terminal on Mac or Linux, read the following link: http://www.tldp.org/LDP/intro-linux/html/sect_02_02.html
+1) Double click "LGR_fluxes-1.0-win.zip" to extract.

 Usage
 =================================